liupfskygre/metagenomics-workshop-1/source/reqs.rst

 (Optional excercise) Install sickle by yourself
 ===============================================
 Follow these steps only if you want to install ``sickle`` by yourself.

+From the `sickle <https://github.com/najoshi/sickle>`_ project description: "Sickle is a tool that uses sliding windows along with quality and length thresholds to determine when quality is sufficiently low to trim the 3'-end of reads and also determines when the quality is sufficiently high enough to trim the 5'-end of reads.
+It will also discard reads based upon the length threshold."

-Installation procedures of research software often follow the same pattern.
+Installation procedures of research software often follow the same pattern, so it's useful to learn how to do this.
 Download the code, *compile* it and copy the binary to a location in your ``$PATH``.
 The code for sickle is on https://github.com/najoshi/sickle.
 I prefer *compiling* my programs in ``~/src`` and then copying the resulting